Data centers in Switzerland - Electricity consumption and efficiency potential

 • Contracting partySwiss Federal Office of Energy

-• Project partnersHSLU, ASUT, Profondia AG
+• Project partnersHSLU, Jobst Willers Engineering AG, ASUT, Profondia AG

 Reference projects